EzDzzIt/vsaarch64/README.md

 -gmloader by JohnnyOnFlame. <br />

--Thanks to the Portmaster Discord for their support. <br />
+-Thanks to the Portmaster Discord for their support (gooey for testing, skirlez&Malkov0 for palette implementation) <br />

 -Thanks to the System Erasure Discord group of modding enthusiasts.